rajivsam/KMDS/README.md

     B --> L
 ```

-In practice, `dd-parser-cleaner` is the first companion step for cleaning tabular data and enriching it with metadata; its output is then used by downstream companion packages such as `kmds-featurization` and `kmds-modeling`.
+In practice, `dd-parser-cleaner` is the first companion step for cleaning tabular data with embedded decision guidance; its output is then used by downstream companion packages such as `kmds-featurization` and `kmds-modeling`, each of which includes consolidated research and heuristics.

 This repository implements the core `kmds` package, which provides: